Dover Western Heights: The Western Pharos

 On top of the Redoubt are the remains of a Roman Pharos, or lighthouse, which complemented the one that still exists in the grounds of Dover Castle.
 Both date from the 2nd Century AD, and would have been similar in design lighting the cliffs either side of the Roman Port of Dubris.
 The remains were lost during the first period of construction, but were re-discovered during the second period and restored to their original position as a rather shapeless lump of masonry.
-The foundations, though, are present in the room immediately below.
+The foundations are present in the room immediately below.

 Local names for the remains of the Pharos are the ‘Bredenstone’ or the ‘Devil’s Drop of Mortar’, and it was here, until 1804, that the Lords Warden of the Cinque Ports had their installation ceremony.
 It is likely that the name ‘Drop Redoubt’ originates from the local name given to the ruins of the Pharos.